Are there times when all three levels of government work together or are involved in one issue or project?

 Thank you for your question, Rob.

 Yes, there are times when all three levels of government work together.
-Each level of government has its own responsibilities, although sometimes these responsibilities overlap.
-On these occasions all three levels can work together on the same project.
+Each level of government – federal, state and local – has its own responsibilities, although sometimes these responsibilities overlap.
+On these occasions all three levels can collaborate on the same project.

 Another example is childcare.
 A local council might run and staff a childcare centre, while the state government makes laws about safety checks and staff qualifications.
 The federal government can provide financial support for families putting their children into childcare.